 Your employer must assess the risks involved with your job.
 They should pay special attention to safe computer use in the workplace.
 Part of that includes making sure the desks and equipment are comfortable for use.
 Inform your employer if you need any special equipment (e.g. a footrest or wrist rests).

-Computer Health and Safety at Work Guide for the United Kingdom
+Health and Safety Using Computers at Work in the United Kingdom